I received special education services and had an IEP/504 Plan in high school. How are these services different in college?

 The Americans with Disabilities Act (ADA) prohibits discrimination on the basis of disability.
 Under ADA, academic accommodations at the college level are used to ensure access.
 Students must self-identify and provide instructors with accommodation letters.
-Only students who are “otherwise qualified” are covered.

 Students are responsible for submitting appropriate substantiating documentation of their disability in order to be eligible for accommodations.